reserve-protocol/protocol/docs/test-coverage.md

 ### contracts/plugins/assets/EURFiatCollateral.sol:EURFiatCollateral
 - `refresh()`: The check for `if (p2 > 0)` will never be false, because if the obtained price is 0 in the `_price()`  function an exception is thrown, and would be captured in the `try/catch` stamement right above.

+### contracts/plugins/assets/RTokenAsset.sol:RTokenAsset
+- `strictPrice()`: The require statement that checks for `!isFallback` will always succeed, because the code would have reverted if there was any collateral in the *RToken* that needed fallback prices.

 ### P0 contracts